genedelisa/rockymusic/README.md

 I started writing music code way back in the early 1980s on a PDP-11/34 running Music-11 under Unix.

+In 1989 I wrote  a book entited [Computer Music in C](http://www.amazon.com/gp/product/1574411160/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1574411160&linkCode=as2&tag=httpwwwrockhc-20) with Phil Winsor that dealt with algorithmic composition.
+It was published by McGraw Hill's Windcrest label, then reprinted by the University of North Texas Press.
+Not surprisingly, it was written in C. I gave a talk on algorithmic composition a the 1986 International Computer Music Conference too.
+I've been at this for a while.

 I moved to C++ and Objective-C for my dissertation, since I had a NeXT to play my noises.
 I moved many of these classes to Java in early 1996, and when JavaSound was released, I added many classes to deal with it.
 The main problem with the JavaSound classes was that they were (intentionally) low level.